SeleniumHQ/selenium-ide/README.md

 As this is an early stage and many things aren't clear, it's quite challenging to collaborate and coordinate the efforts - so please be patient.

-We are using [SideEx](http://sideex.org/) as a start point.
-The SideEx team was kind enough to let us use their work.
+We are using [Sideex](http://sideex.org/) as a start point.
+The Sideex team was kind enough to let us use their work.

 ## Building